Two-wheel tractor: India

 Interest in two-wheel tractors in India began with special government programs in the 1960s.
-Before that first tractor Directly purchased from Japan to Madurai .That aided in setting up multiple joint ventures with Japanese two-wheel tractor manufacturers.
-Initial government prospects for two-wheel tractors was very high (targets were set at 100,000 two-wheel tractors sold per year by mid-1970s).
+Before that first tractor Directly purchased from Japan to Madurai.
+That aided in setting up multiple joint ventures with Japanese two-wheel tractor manufacturers.
+Initial government prospects for two-wheel tractors were very high (targets were set at 100,000 two-wheel tractors sold per year by mid-1970s).
 To meet these expectations the Government of India expanded its efforts to include government subsidies, and greatly increased research, development and extension programs for two-wheel tractors.
 Despite these efforts two-wheel tractor adoption has been disappointing.
-Especially so when current number of two-wheel tractors estimated at 100,000 are compared with neighboring Sri Lanka's and Bangladesh's two-wheel tractor populations of 120,000 and 400,000 respectively- countries that are a fraction the size of India but with very similar agricultural and socio-economic systems.
+Especially so when current number of two-wheel tractors estimated at 100,000 are compared with neighboring Sri Lanka's and Bangladesh's two-wheel tractor populations of 120,000 and 800,000 respectively- countries that are a fraction the size of India but with very similar agricultural and socio-economic systems.
 There have been many reasons offered and even official investigations into the low adoption rates.
 One main reason given here is that prices of the joint venture Indian-Japanese two-wheel tractors are twice as expensive as compared to the nearly identical Chinese made two-wheel tractors available in Sri Lanka and Bangladesh.

 Despite the increased competition from China, Kirloskar's KOEL division, began production in 2015 of their indigenously developed Mega-T brand 15 horsepower diesel engine 2-wheel tractor as well as offering various attachments like rotovator, reaper-harvester, seed drill, etc.

 Indian manufactures that did not survive are:

 JK Satoh Agricultural Machinery Ltd. a collaboration between JK Cotton Spinning and Weaving Mills Ltd (based in Kanpur, UP) and Satoh Agricultural Machinery Ltd., Japan, began production of two-wheel tractors in a plant with a capacity of 6000 units per year but from its beginning in 1972 till closure of the plant in 1977 only produced and sold 800 units.